Skip to main content

 • “There is tons of character customization and unique ways to build your party, which for a roguelite, creates tons of replayability.”

-• “A lovely game; the stats of the characters being shown at the end would be a nice touch.
-Other than that, I was really happy with the game.
-Lots of choices to make in Act 1 and Act 2.
-The personality traits helped make the characters very unique both in battle and out.
-I would love to see DLC or other stories told through this gameplay style.
-Making a toolbox for players to create their own adventures would give this an almost endless replay value and is something I would like to see them consider.”
+• “A lovely game with lots of choices to make in act 1 and act 2.
+The personality traits make the characters very unique both in battle and out.
+Adding DLC or other stories told through this gameplay style, and making a toolbox for players to create their own adventures, would give this an almost endless replay value and is something I would like to see them consider.”

 • character development